 For the food lover obsessed with fermented foods

-Over the summer, I reported on the sudden onslaught of fancy vinegars — and then I happened upon this exceptionally fancy version during a coffee stop in Troy, New York.
-It’s a single-origin kombucha vinegar made with yaupon (the North American equivalent of the yerba mate plant) and fermented in oak barrels in the Adirondacks.
+Last summer, Nikita Richardson, former Strategist writer and one of the authors of this article, reported on the sudden onslaught of fancy vinegars — and then happened upon this exceptionally fancy version during a coffee stop in Troy, New York.
+It’s a single-origin kombucha vinegar made with jasmine and fermented in oak barrels in the Adirondacks.
 According to Yesfolk Tonics, you can “enjoy as a digestif, in a cocktail, as part of a special dish and whenever life calls for delicious vinegar.”

 For the food lover who puts olive oil on and in everything

 Turns out Mike Piazza is not only a great at baseball, he also knows a thing or two about olive oil.
 “I think Italians live equally on water and olive oil,” he told us.
 “I put it on everything except my cereal.”
 One of his favorites is this olive oil from Lago di Garda in Northern Italy.
 “In Italy, olive oil from the North and Tuscany traditionally has more of a rich, pine-y, green-forest taste,” he says.

 This is another primo olive-oil option.
 Astrologer Susan Miller discovered it on a trip to Milano Market when she asked for “a real brand, I want the best.”
 It’s made from three types of Sicilian olives and has an aftertaste of sweet almonds.

 For the food lover who puts hot sauce on everything